solo-vlada/lap3-code-challenge/README.md

 - Created a Form component which allows users to input a gitHub username
 - Fetched Git API using axios
 - Added handleInput and handleSubmit functions
+- used useNavigate to open individual repo pages on click

 In index.js